Isaac Hardenbergh House

-Isaac Hardenbergh House, also known as The Hardenbergh Manor, is a historic home located at Roxbury in Delaware County, New York, United States.
+Isaac Hardenbergh House, also known as The Hardenbergh Manor, is a historic home in Roxbury, New York, United States.
 It was built about 1790 and consists of a 2-story, five-bay center-entrance stone structure with a smaller 1 1/2-story frame addition built about 1820.
 Also on the property is a board and batten horse and carriage barn, the ruins of a large dairy barn, and gateposts partially constructed of millstones.

 It was listed on the National Register of Historic Places in 1994.